• Home

-Dr. Rajita Patil is a board-certified OBGYN and a Menopause Society certified expert.
-She is the visionary Founder and Director of UCLA’s Comprehensive Menopause Program.
+Dr. Rajita Patil is a board-certified OBGYN and a certified expert in menopause, recognized by the Menopause Society.
+As the visionary Founder and Director of the UCLA Menopause Program, she is dedicated to advancing comprehensive menopause care.

-Driven by a mission to redefine menopause care, Dr. Patil leads a dedicated team in implementing a systematic, evidence-based approach.
-Using a proprietary UCLA-developed clinical support tool, her team comprehensively addresses the diverse physical, hormonal, and psychological aspects of menopause.
-This tool enables certified menopause providers to offer personalized, whole-person care by considering each patient’s unique genetic profile, health history, and personal preferences.
-Collaborative care is central to Dr. Patil’s vision, with specialists across various fields working together to support each patient’s journey.
+Driven by her mission to redefine menopause care, Dr. Patil leads a committed team that employs a systematic, evidence-based approach.
+Utilizing a proprietary UCLA-developed clinical support tool, her team thoroughly addresses the various physical, hormonal, and psychological aspects of menopause.
+This innovative tool allows certified menopause providers to deliver personalized, whole-person care by taking into account each patient's unique genetic profile, health history, and personal preferences.
+Collaborative care is fundamental to Dr. Rajita Patil's vision, as specialists from diverse fields come together to support each patient's journey.

-Dr. Patil is dedicated to providing comprehensive and personalized menopause care, aiming to transform the delivery of care in the US.
-She addresses the knowledge gap through impactful research and educational initiatives.
-As a public speaker and educator, she strives to raise public awareness.
+Dr. Rajita Patil is committed to delivering comprehensive menopause care, with the goal of transforming the approach to care in the US.
+Through her impactful research and educational initiatives, she addresses the knowledge gap surrounding menopause.
+As a public speaker and educator involved with the UCLA Menopause Program, she works tirelessly to raise public awareness.

 Please help us bridge the equity gap and advance menopause care.
 Support our clinical, research and educational programs.
 Thank you!